-Using an alligator clip glue one end of the rigging cord around a deadeve.
+Using an alligator clip glue one end of the rigging cord around a deadeye.
 Make sure the centre hole of the upper deadeye is the highest of the three.
-This deadeye should then be temporarily connected to the front portside lower deadeye using the deadeye wire jig-Figure 59.
+This deadeye should then be temporarily connected to the front portside lower deadeye using the deadeye wire jig as shown.
 This wire jig will provide the correct spacing between the upper and the lower deadeye and ensure the deadeyes are in straight rows parallel with the channels and with each other.

 The loose end of the cord then goes up and around the mast and down to the position of the lower deadeye immediately behind the first.
 Using super glue, alligator clip and another wire jig, the upper deadeye is attached to the shroud.
 Using a short length of cord J, seize the two shrouds together around the mast at the mast top - Figure 57.
 Once the first pair of shrouds has been completed, the exercise is repeated on the starboard side, then back to the portside and so on.
-At the upper deadeye bind the double thickness of cord immediately above the upper deadeye with cord J. Seize the end of this cord with a dab of glue.
-For the fifth shroud on the main mast wrap around the mast and seize & glue to its self at the mast head-Figure 58.
+At the upper deadeye bind the double thickness of cord imme-